Raquel Arbaje

-Raquel Patricia Arbaje Soneh (born 21 September 1970) is a Dominican businesswoman and children's literature writer.
-She has served as the First Lady of the Dominican Republic, since August 2020 as the wife of President, Luis Abinader.
+Raquel Patricia Arbaje Soneh de Abinader (born 1970) is a Dominican businesswoman and children's literature writer.
+She has served as the First Lady of the Dominican Republic, since August 2020 as the wife of President Luis Abinader.

 Early life

-Arbaje is the daughter of businessman Elías Arbaje Farah and Margarita Soneh, who were both of Lebanese descent.
-Her uncle is Bartolo Soni who was a professional boxer, older brother of Margarita.She is the third of four siblings, including Ricardo (who is deceased), Eduardo, and Monica.
-Her father, Elías Arbaje Farah, a businessman who manufactured mattresses, died on 16 November 2009.
+Arbaje is the daughter of businessman Elías Arbaje Farah and Margarita Soneh Curi, who were both of Lebanese descent.
+Her uncle Bartolo Soni, older brother of Margarita, was a professional boxer.
+She is the third of four siblings.
+Her father was a businessman who manufactured mattresses.

 Education

 Arbaje graduated summa cum laude with business administration degree from the Universidad Iberoamericana (UNIBE) in Santo Domingo.
 She speaks fluent Spanish, English, and French, and has some knowledge of Italian and Portuguese.

 Arbaje is a businesswoman and author of children's literature.
 She also recorded a song, "'Mi cajita de valores", with the proceeds benefiting the Don Bosco children's nonprofit.

 Personal life

 She married economist Luis Abinader.
-Together, the couple have three children – Graciela Lucía, Esther Patricia and Adriana Margarita Abinader Arbaje.
+Together, the couple have three children – Esther Patricia, Graciela Lucía, and Adriana Margarita Abinader Arbaje.

 Together with Abinader, Arbaje composed the anthem for the Modern Revolutionary Party, which was co-founded by her husband in 2014.

 In June 2020, both Arbaje and Abinader tested positive for COVID-19 during the 2020 presidential election campaign.
 Both recovered from the coronavirus.